Posted by Lindsey

 1. Breckenridge Historic District

 Breckenridge's Historic District offers a captivating journey through Colorado's storied past, with buildings and sites that have stood for over a century.
 As you wander through the district, you'll discover beautifully preserved Victorian-era structures, old mining cabins, and plaques brimming with tales of the town's gold rush days.
-Pro tip: Enhance your experience with a walking tour.
-Expert guides bring the history to life with fascinating anecdotes and insights that you might otherwise miss.
-These tours provide a deeper understanding of Breckenridge's unique heritage, making your visit even more enriching.

 2. The Gold Pan Saloon